Chart Color Schemes

 Kirribilli features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Kirribilli's dwelling structure, as per the latest Census, had 5.6% houses and 94.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 17.9% houses and 82.1% other dwellings.
-Home ownership in Kirribilli was 23.7%, with mortgaged dwellings at 11.3% and rented ones at 64.9%.
-The median monthly mortgage repayment was $3,033, below Sydney metro's average of $3,085.
+Kirribilli's dwelling structure, as per the latest Census, had 5.6% houses and 94.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 17.9% houses and 82.1% other dwellings.
+Home ownership in Kirribilli stood at 23.7%, with mortgaged dwellings at 11.3% and rented ones at 64.9%.
+The median monthly mortgage repayment was $3,033, lower than Sydney metro's $3,085.
 Median weekly rent in Kirribilli was $520, compared to Sydney metro's $582.
-Nationally, Kirribilli's mortgage repayments were higher at $3,033 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Kirribilli's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing